Crescite/crescite-token/README.md

 ## Fixtures

+Deploy contracts and mint some tokens.

+### Auto

 This command performs the following:

-- Deploys both `Crescite` and `Staking` contracts to the Hardhat node
+1. Deploys both `Crescite` and `Staking` contracts to the Hardhat node
-- Mints CRE to local accounts as well as minting rewards tokens to the staking contract address so it can supply rewards.
+2. Mints CRE to local accounts as well as minting rewards tokens to the staking contract address so it can supply rewards.
-- Sync contract artifacts to Ethernal for introspection
+3. Sync contract artifacts to Ethernal for introspection

         hh dev:init

+### Manual

+After each command the deployed address will be output to `stdout` for copying.

+#### Step 1 - Deploy Crescite token contract

+    hh crescite:deploy

+#### Step 2 - Deploy Staking V1 contract

+Specify the token to stake (Crescite) and the staking APR (%):

+    // e.g. Crescite is deployed to 0x5FbDB2315678afecb367f032d93F642f64180aa3
+    hh staking:deploy:v1 --token-address 0x5FbDB2315678afecb367f032d93F642f64180aa3 --apr 12

+#### Step 3 - Mint token rewards to staking contract

+The staking rewards pool is 13.2 billion CRE tokens, so mint that quantity to be held in the staking contract:

+    // e.g. Staking contract deployed to 0x9fE46736679d2D9a65F0992F2272dE9f3c7fa6e0
+    hh mint --account 0x9fE46736679d2D9a65F0992F2272dE9f3c7fa6e0 --amount 13200000000

+#### Step 4 - Mint some tokens to other EOA accounts

+For use in testing staking etc.

+    hh mint --account <HARDHAT_ACCOUNT_ADDRESS> --amount <QUANTITY>

 # Hardhat Tasks